-To make this clamp I used 18 mm birch plywood.
+To make this clamp, I used 18 mm birch plywood.

 I started by cutting 3 strips of plywood 4 cm wide.

-Since the plywood I use is 244 cm by 122 cm, I cut 3 strips from the width of the plywood sheet
+Since the plywood I use is 244 cm by 122 cm, I cut 3 strips from the width of the plywood sheet.

 Then I cut these strips to length on the cross-cut sled.

-If you want to make the exact same clamp is I did, you will need 2 pieces of 100 cm to form the base of the clamp (the bars).
+If you want to make the exact same clamp as I did, you will need 2 pieces of 100 cm to form the base of the clamp (the bars).